 Returning the Water Tower and a Guard Tower to Amache

 A rehabilitation and reconstruction plan for the landmark water tower, which rose high above the camp, was completed in the spring of 2012 with funding support from National Park Service (Japanese American Confinement Sites Grant Program), Colorado Preservation, Inc., the University of Denver Amache Project, the Friends of Amache and the Amache Preservation Society.
 The original tank portion was found largely intact under ownership of the Fletcher family who owns a ranch 20 miles south of Granada.
 When the Fletchers donated the tank (which was in use there since 1947), to the Amache Preservation Society in February 2010, an architectural/structural engineering plan was developed to stabilize, move, and then store the tank for safe-keeping until the rehabilitation/reconstruction of the full water tower can be carried out.
 In early December 2010, while collecting the water tank materials from the Fletcher property, nearly all of the original water tower’s parts were discovered in a refuse pile not far from the tank site.
 The parts included the wooden “legs,” more than 300 fasteners bolts and plates, and the original platform on which the water tower sat.
 These materials were thought to have been lost when the camp was abandoned in 1947, so imagine the surprise and delight of this discovery more than 60 years later!
 These found parts have been accurately incorporated into the design documents for the water tower’s reconstruction.
-An interpretive panel design (Click here to see the panel) and fabrication is also included in the project.
+An interpretive panel design and fabrication is also included in the project.
 Additionally, a similar project to design a reconstructed guard tower was completed in the spring of 2012.
 Click here to see the design documents for the water and guard towers.
 With funding and in-kind support from National Park Service (Japanese American Confinement Sites Grant Program), the Amache Historical Society, the Friends of Amache, the University of Denver and the National Trust for Historic Preservation, historically accurate plans were developed using historical research and photographic evidence.
-(Click here to see a model of the guard tower) Funding and in-kind support has now been secured from the National Park Service (Japanese American Confinement Sites Grant Program), Colorado Preservation, Inc. and the Colorado State Historical Fund, the National Trust for Historic Preservation, the University of Denver and the University of Colorado-Denver to undertake the actual rehabilitation/reconstruction of the water tower and guard tower, as well as installation interpretive panels to give visitors more information about these structures.
+(Click here to see a model of the guard tower) Funding and in-kind support was secured from the National Park Service (Japanese American Confinement Sites Grant Program), Colorado Preservation, Inc. and the Colorado State Historical Fund, the National Trust for Historic Preservation, the University of Denver and the University of Colorado-Denver to undertake the actual rehabilitation/reconstruction of the water tower and guard tower, as well as installation of interpretive panels to give visitors more information about these structures.
 (Click here to see a rendering of the guard tower.)
-This project will be underway in 2012, so stay tuned as these towers reappear on the Granada landscape.

 Telling the Story to Visitors